Hiding who you are is an uncomfortable and exhausting experience. For many autistic people, that experience is a daily reality.

 Sometimes masking focuses on hiding behaviors that people feel won’t be accepted.
 In other cases, it focuses on preparing scripts and strategies to compensate for communication differences.

-One way to minimize the harmful effects of masking autism is to work toward a world in which neurodiversity is accepted, and people are treated with respect and kindness whether they communicate in neurotypical ways or not.
+One way to minimize the harmful effects of masking autism is to work toward a world in which neurodiverse people are accepted as they are, and people are treated with respect and kindness whether they communicate in neurotypical ways or not.